rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

     - directorySearchFilter - System.String: Optional directory search.
     - falsePositiveTypeFilter - list of AnomalyFalsePositiveTypes: Filter by false positive type.
 - Returns SnoozedDirectoryConnection.
-### sourceblueprintinfo
-- There is a single argument of type System.String.
-- Returns SourceBlueprintInfo.
-### sourcerecoveryspecs
-Source recovery specifications.

-- There are 4 arguments.
-    - workloadInfos - list of SnappableInfoTypes: The list of workload recovery points.
-    - sourceLocation - LocationInfo: Source location.
-    - blueprintId - System.String: The Blueprint ID.
-    - planType - PlanName: Type of the Recovery Plan, PROD, TEST, or PROD_LOCAL.
-- Returns list of SourceRecoverySpecsReplys.
 ### supportbundle
 Get the status of generating support bundle